 To: Address:

-Board Secretary (Custodian) Address:
+To: Board Secretary (Custodian)

-I believe certain official student records of n student held by), (sch privacy rights of my child. my child,, (full legal name of hool name), are inaccurate, misleading or in violation of
+I believe certain official student records student), (school rights of my child. of my child,, (full legal name of name), are inaccurate, misleading or in violation of privacy

-The official education records which I belie privacy or other rights of my child are: eve are inaccurate, misleading or in violation of the
+The official education records which I be privacy or other rights of my child are: believe are inaccurate, misleading or in violation of the

-The reason I believe such records are inaccrights of my child is: urate, misleading or in violation of the privacy or other
+The reason I believe such records are in rights of my child is: accurate, misleading or in violation of the privacy or other

-•
+My relationship to the child is:

-ng of the time and place of the hearing; that I will be ave the right to appeal the decision by so notifying the after my receipt of the decision or a right to place a sagree with the decision and why.
+notified in writing of the decision; and riting of the time and place of the hearing; that I will be I have the right to appeal the decision by so notifying the ys after my receipt of the decision or a right to place a disagree with the decision and why.

 (Signature)

 Date:

-Address: City:
+Address:City:

-State: ZIP
+State: ZIP ZIP

-Phone Number:
+r none ramoer.